nuttycream/deeznuts/content/projects/omnichicken.md

 <img src="/images/20250415_161605.jpg" alt="chicken" style="width: 50%;">
 </p>

-Version 0, all parts were sourced by Shoaib and assembled by him.
+Our very first build, all parts were sourced by Shoaib and assembled by him.
 His design was meant to be a prototype but was ultimately used as a base for the overall robot.
 Note the mechanum omni wheels.
 Because they weren't true omnidirectional wheels, they were a major headache for us.
 It's a cute little thing, though.

 ### Version 1